PUGX/badge-poser/README.md

 Badge-Poser
 ===========

-Use shields for you GitHub repo, documentation or website that show many times your project has been downloaded from Packagist.org or it’s latest stable version.
+Use shields for you packagist.org repository, that shows many times your project has been downloaded from Packagist.org or it’s latest stable version.

 is still in ALPHA and you cannot use it.